Cycling With Autism

 This cycling instruction class is free of charge, but please consider making a donation to ecobirmingham to support the running costs of Cycle South Brum.

-We’d like to say thanks for the support of Children in Need, Transport for West Midlands, The Eveson Trust, The Keith Coombs Trust and The George Fentham Trust.
+We’d like to say thanks for the support of Children in Need, Transport for West Midlands, The Eveson Trust, The Keith Coombs Trust, The George Fentham Trust and Love Brum.

 For more information or to book a session contact us on 0121 448 0119 or email: firstname.lastname@example.org